A warm welcome to DeeDee Wills from Mrs.Wills’ Kindergarten who is guest blogging today about genre writing in kindergarten!

 This boy CLEARLY knows a LOT about insects and bugs.
 It is his passion… so naturally he wants to write about it.

-So we launched our small moment genre writing by introducing a few of the anchor charts for this unit.
+So we launched our small moment genre writing in kindergarten by introducing a few of the anchor charts for this unit.
 This class was really struggling with being risk takers with their spelling.
 But after a few days of lessons, they became quite independent little spellers.
 The spelling panic was behind them!

 We spend about 4 weeks in each genre before we move onto another genre.
 Next up for our writing was fiction writing!
 Oh!
 My!
 They really love this type of writing and it is a great way to finish out the year.
 The students are excited.
 We have only worked on fiction for a few days, but they took to it immediately.